Updated Oct 17, 2022

 Let's go by example.

-Imagine a music streaming service.
-You are happy if the app is continuously playing songs with similar acoustic characteristics.
-That's because you most likely want to extend your current state.
-Listening to similar songs leads to minimal deviation from the mood.
-Let's call this job "find other similar units".
+Consider a music streaming service.
+Users are happy when the app continuously plays songs with similar acoustic characteristics.
+This is because they likely want to maintain their current mood.
+Listening to similar songs minimizes deviations in mood.
+Let's refer to this task as "finding other similar units."

 But hey, things that make us angry keep us more engaged.